open-telemetry/opentelemetry-specification/specification/trace/api.md

 The tracer is responsible for creating `Span`s.

-Note that `Tracers` should usually *not* be responsible for configuration.
+Note that `Tracer`s should usually *not* be responsible for configuration.
 This should be the responsibility of the `TracerProvider` instead.

 ### Tracer operations